Nice to meet you.

 I’m Suzanne Dunn.

-Suzanne Dunn is the owner of Dunn Health Center.
-She has been in the wellness field for over 30 years.
-She holds a Masters of Science in Health and Wellness Management, B.A. in Psychology with an A.S. in Physical Education.
-She is also a faculty member for World Instructor Training Schools teaching the lecture and practical curriculum for fitness professionals for personal training certifications.
-She also holds certifications in Plant-Based Sports Nutrition, Aqua Fitness, Active Aging, Tabata Boot Camp.
-Health Coaching, Personal Training, Nutrition Specialist, Basic Yoga 1, TRX, and Aqua Barre.
+With over 30 years of experience in the wellness field, Suzanne Dunn is a highly qualified professional.
+She holds a Master of Science in Health and Wellness Management and is a Board-Certified Health Coach.
+Suzanne's expertise is further demonstrated by her position as a faculty member at World Instructor Training Schools, where she teaches both the lecture and practical components of the fitness professional personal training certification curriculum.
+She also holds certifications in Plant-Based Sports Nutrition, Aqua Fitness, Active Aging, and Tabata Boot Camp.
+Her areas of specialization include Plant-Based Health Coaching, Personal Training, Medical Exercise Specialist in Personal Training, TRX, and Aqua Barre.

 Adjunct Staff Partners